HEAT RELATED ILLNESS

 employees who work in hot environments

-athletes and others (especially beginners) who enjoy exercise
+athletes and others (especially beginners) who exercise vigorously outdoors

 drug users, alcoholics and others on certain medications